Shiva-gsk/SSL-admin-task/README.md

 ```
 docker run -d --name my-porfolio   -p 5555:3000   -v nextjs_data:/app/data   --cap-add=NET_ADMIN    portfolio
 ```
-Here the flags `-d` means run in detached mode (not bound to  shell) , `-p` help to connect port 5555 of docker to 3000 on pc `-v` to mount volume.
+Here the flags `-d` means run in detached mode (not bound to shell/terminal) , `-p` help to connect port 5555 of docker to 3000 on pc `-v` to mount volume.

 Due to issues with NextJs and Reverse Proxy Javascript is not being loading (Hydration) and my website is not Interactive.
 I might lokk into this later.